What Does Kawaii Mean?

 It's Japan Crate Time!

-Japan Crate offers the cutest and most authentic Japanese toys.
-With Japan Doki Doki Crate, you can get a box of adorable Japanese-themed items, toys, and treats each month at your home!
-Our Japan Doki Doki Crate has the prettiest and cutest Japanese item that will add a touch of kawaii flair to your day.
-With Japan Crate, your kawaii collection will get even cuter!
+Japan Crate offers the most delicious sweet and savory snacks from Japan.
+You can also supplement Japan Crate’s goodies with the limited Doki Doki Crate.
+With this crate, you can get a box of adorable Japanese-themed plushies, toys, and more delivered right to your home!
+Our Doki Doki Crate has the prettiest and cutest Japanese item that will add a touch of kawaii flair to your day.
+Don’t forget to grab a monthly subscription of Japanese snacks to accompany your kawaii items.
+Just click this link to subscribe now!
+With Japan Crate, your snack collection will be even better than before!